collocations.org

 quite an experience

-It was quite an experience being involved in making a television programme.
+It was quite an experience being involved in running the festival.

 Collocations for experience - verb